Dr Squatch Soap Review

 Beard Oil & Beard Cologne

 Dr Squatch doesn’t leave the beard guys behind.
-CEO Jack Haldrup has a bear himself.
+CEO Jack Haldrup has a beard himself.
 Dr Squatch beard oils are made of natural essential oils that hydrate and nourish your beard.
-Each of the two varieties costs $18, with an included eyedropper for effective application.
+Each of the two varieties costs $18, with an included dropper for effective application.